 During the vows a perfect time to use sparklers at a wedding ceremony!
 Many couples are writing their own vows these days instead of reciting pre-written passages.
 Imagine holding a lit sparkler and adding phrases like “you make my heart sparkle” to your vows.
 It will leave your partner speechless, and also your guests breathless!

 Your big kiss may seem spectacular enough already, but just think about the cool affects you could add for the photos!
 Perhaps you could have your wedding party stand behind you holding sparklers as a backdrop.
+You could definitely have “most memorable photo” taken off of your checklist!
 Or perhaps just a single one held by your ceremony officiant.
 Whatever you choose, it will be an awe0inspiring sight in person, but even better in your scrapbook.

 During the Recessional